SengerM/progressreporting/README.md

 		time.sleep(1)
 ```

 To create a Telegram bot you can follow any of the tutorials that are around.
-It should take not more than 10-20 minutes.
+To get the chat ID just talk to your bot, say "Hi", and then go to ```https://api.telegram.org/bot<YourBOTToken>/getUpdates```.